Subscribe to Blog via Email

 Bradykinin acts as a blood vessel dilator.
 Dilation of blood vessels can lead to a rapid heartbeat (tachycardia) and a drop in blood pressure (hypotension).
 Dilation of blood vessels may also be partly responsible for the flushing associated with carcinoid syndrome.

 Gastrin is a hormone that is produced by ‘G’ cells in the lining of the stomach and upper small intestine.
 During a meal, gastrin stimulates the stomach to release gastric acid.
 This allows the stomach to break down proteins swallowed as food and absorb certain vitamins.
 It also acts as a disinfectant and kills most of the bacteria that enter the stomach with food, minimising the risk of infection within the gut.
 Gastrin also stimulates growth of the stomach lining and increases the muscle contractions of the gut to aid digestion.
 Excess gastrin could indicate a NET known as a Gastric NET (stomach) or a pNET known as Gastrinoma (see pancreatic hormones below).
+Some are situated in the Duodenum but the symptoms are similar to the pancreatic Gastrinoma.
+See Pancreatic Hormones (Gastrinoma) below.

 Pancreatic Hormones (Syndromes)